espressomd/espresso/doc/sphinx/analysis.rst

 :meth:`espressomd.analyze.Analysis.energy`

 Returns the energies of the system.
-The the different energetic contributions to the total energy can also be obtained (kinetic, bonded,non-bonded, coublomb))
+The the different energetic contributions to the total energy can also be obtained (kinetic, bonded,non-bonded, Coulomb))

 For example, ::